 - The Top 100 Most Influential People in the Event Industry by Eventex

-- New Year’s resolutions for influencers and content creators in MICE industry
+- New Year’s resolutions for influencers and content creators in the MICE industry

 What was another way to observe IBTM this year?
 Follow the hashtag #IBTMworld and look at what texts, photos and videos were published by trade fair participants and exhibitors.
 As I know with every major event I create a project in Brand24 and listen to what is happening in the online sphere at the fair.
 Congratulations to the marketing teams of